A Neuroevolution Potential for Gallium Oxide: Accurate and Efficient Modeling of Polymorphism and Swift Heavy-Ion Irradiation: RESULTS AND DISCUSSION

 A comprehensive comparison of the predictive capabilities of NEP and tabGAP is shown in Fig.~\ref{fig_comparison_dual_2x3} with results summarized in Table~\ref{tab_accuracy_comparison}.
 Our NEP model, trained with the energy-dependent weighting strategy, exhibits consistently superior performance over tabGAP.
 Given the wide energy span of the original GAP dataset, we separately analyze (1) configurations spanning a broad energy range up to 5~eV/atom above the $\beta$ phase (91.5\% of the dataset) and (2) relatively stable configurations within 0.5~eV/atom above the $\beta$ phase (45.3\% of the dataset).

 For the configurations with a broad energy range, NEP offers pronounced accuracy improvements in predicting energies [Fig.~\ref{fig_comparison_dual_2x3}(a)], forces [Fig.~\ref{fig_comparison_dual_2x3}(c)], and virials [Fig.~\ref{fig_comparison_dual_2x3}(e)] compared with tabGAP.
 Specifically, the mean absolute error (MAE) of the energy predicted by NEP is 16.4~meV/atom, about one third of that of tabGAP (48.3~meV/atom).
 Moreover, the root mean square error (RMSE) of energy predicted by tabGAP reaches 130.2~meV/atom, which is 3.5 times higher than that of NEP (37.2~meV/atom), indicating a potential instability of tabGAP over the wide energy range.
-The MAE of force prediction by NEP is 303.9~\meVA, approximately three quarters of that of tabGAP (392.7~\meVA), while the MAE of virial prediction is 69.3~meV/atom for NEP and 172.3~meV/atom for tabGAP.
+The MAE of force prediction by NEP is 237.3~\meVA, approximately 70\% of that of tabGAP (339.2~\meVA), while the MAE of virial prediction is 57.1~meV/atom for NEP and 136.8~meV/atom for tabGAP.
 The overall MAEs of both models remain relatively large mainly because the dataset covers an extremely broad energy range.
-For the relatively stable configurations, both models show significant improvements in energy prediction [Fig.~\ref{fig_comparison_dual_2x3}(b)], whereas the improvements in force [Fig.~\ref{fig_comparison_dual_2x3}(d)] and virial [Fig.~\ref{fig_comparison_dual_2x3}(f)] predictions are less pronounced.
+For the relatively stable configurations, both models show significant improvements in energy [Fig.~\ref{fig_comparison_dual_2x3}(b)], force [Fig.~\ref{fig_comparison_dual_2x3}(d)] and virial [Fig.~\ref{fig_comparison_dual_2x3}(f)] predictions.
 The MAE of energy prediction by NEP is 6.4~meV/atom, about half of that of tabGAP (11.8~meV/atom), and NEP still maintains noticeable advantages in force and virial predictions.
+Additional prediction accuracy comparisons over the entire GAP dataset and 25.6\% of the GAP dataset (up to 0.1~eV/atom above the $\beta$ phase) are provided in Fig.~S1, confirming that the superiority of NEP in prediction accuracy is maintained consistently.
+We also compare isolated Ga--Ga, Ga--O, and O--O dimer energy curves on both linear and logarithmic energy scales, showing that NEP and tabGAP exhibit broadly comparable behavior in the pair-interaction and highly repulsive short-range regimes (Figs.~S2 and S3).